NamelessYoungy/draw-steel-ability-cards/README.md

 To download the full set of cards select `<>Code` and `Download Zip`.
 Individual files can be downloaded from the directory.

+The cards are also provided in a printable format in `Draw Steel Ability Cards.pdf` The document is uses Letter paper size and should be configured to print with no scaling.
+It can also be printed on A4 paper by simply selecting that as the paper size (it fits).

 ## Bugs
 If you have found any bugs, please submit them [here](https://docs.google.com/forms/d/e/1FAIpQLSdsJISrTWTU2V8wbsES8-QF435yl7o2w5osDv238vYD4PlfFg/viewform?usp=dialog).